DevExpress/XAF-Blazor-Kubernetes-example/README.md

 Refer the [Compose specification](https://docs.docker.com/compose/compose-file/) webpage for better understanding of the Compose file format.

-## FAQ / Troubleshooting and limitations
+## FAQ, troubleshooting, and limitations

-### 1. Will my own XAF Blazor app work with 100, 200, 300, or more concurrent users with the same performance and using the same hardware/software?
+### 1. Will my own XAF Blazor app work with 100, 200, 300, or more concurrent users with similar performance, provided the hardware/software are the same?

-We neither provide a universal calculator for web server hardware/software requirements nor it is possible to give a universal answer without testing (and without misleading people).
-Everything depends on the complexity of a specific application and implemented behavior, which is different for each developer, application type, environment and even tested use-case scenarios.
-For instance, the number of persistent classes and their fields, Controllers, Application Model customizations, whether end-users export or import large amounts of data every minute, generate complex reports or do other processor and memory intensive operations, which directly affect the web server response time.
+We can neither provide a universal calculator for web server hardware/software requirements, nor can we assume any level of performance without tests.
+The complexity of business model and implemented behavior are significant factors.
+Performance may depend on developer choices, application type, environment, and even tested use-case scenarios.
+A few examples of factors that affect application performance are the number of persistent classes and their fields, Controller design, Application Model customizations, availability of memory intensive operations to end-users (frequent import/export of large data amounts, or complex report generation).
 For more information, review [XAF ASP.NET WebForms or Blazor Server UI for SaaS with 1000 users](https://supportcenter.devexpress.com/ticket/details/t585727/xaf-asp-net-webforms-or-blazor-server-ui-for-saas-with-1000-users) and [XAF ASP.NET Web Forms application deployment and load testing considerations](https://supportcenter.devexpress.com/ticket/details/s36497/xaf-asp-net-web-forms-application-deployment-and-load-testing-considerations).

-Even with this horizontal scaling, we recommend that you carefully test your own and unique XAF Web apps under conditions close to your real production environment to measure the actual performance over time or based on user load.
-For this, you may be interested in our GitHub example - [XAF Blazor load testing on Linux and MySql using Puppeteer and GitHub Actions](https://github.com/DevExpress/xaf-blazor-app-load-testing-example).
+In brief, every application is unique.
+Even with horizontal scaling, we recommend that you carefully test your XAF Web apps under conditions close to your production environment.
+Measure performance over time.
+Emulate the user load.
+The following GitHub example may prove useful - [XAF Blazor load testing on Linux and MySql using Puppeteer and GitHub Actions](https://github.com/DevExpress/xaf-blazor-app-load-testing-example).

-### 2. Will you consult us if we experience configuration or deployment issues with Docker, Kubernetes, Windows or Linux-based servers, hosting providers, etc.?
+### 2. Can I consult DevExpress about configuration or deployment issues with Docker, Kubernetes, Windows-based or Linux-based servers, hosting providers, and other 3rd party technologies?

-I am afraid we cannot assist you on this, because this question (deployment) is not specific to DevExpress (XAF Blazor), and you can do whatever Microsoft ASP.NET Core Blazor Server can handle (refer to [Microsoft Docs](https://docs.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/server) | [Deployment Recommendations for XAF Blazor UI](https://docs.devexpress.com/eXpressAppFramework/403362/deployment/deployment-recommendations-blazor)).
+DevExpress cannot assist you on this, because deployment is not specific to DevExpress code (XAF Blazor).
+You can do anything Microsoft ASP.NET Core Blazor Server can handle (refer to [Microsoft Docs](https://docs.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/server) | [Deployment Recommendations for XAF Blazor UI](https://docs.devexpress.com/eXpressAppFramework/403362/deployment/deployment-recommendations-blazor)).

-We also we do not administer web servers, hosting environments for customers; we do not consult on various server and operating system configurations as part of our support services.
-For more information, please review the Prerequisites and Technical Support Scope sections at https://www.devexpress.com/products/net/application_framework/xaf-considerations-for-newcomers.xml.
-To troubleshoot issues, we recommend that you first make sure that this deployment scenario works for you without XAF with a pure Blazor Server app (with the same database and XPO or EF Core for data access) - XAF Blazor should work too once you get your non-XAF Blazor Server app up and running.
+DevExpress does not assist in administering web servers or hosting environments for customers.
+We do not consult on various server and operating system configurations as part of our support services.
+For more information, please review the "Prerequisites" and "Technical Support Scope" sections at https://www.devexpress.com/products/net/application_framework/xaf-considerations-for-newcomers.xml.

+If you experience issues, we recommend that you first make sure that your deployment scenario works without XAF.
+Try a pure Blazor Server app (with the same database and XPO or EF Core for data access).
+Once you resolve issues with that application, an XAF Blazor app should work as expected.

 ### 3. How do I avoid a "Connection Error" message in the web browser for some users when the HPA scales down replicas?

-This problem is caused by a Sticky Session.
+This problem is caused by Sticky Sessions.
 The browser communicates with only one particular server all the time a page is open.
 When a pod replica is terminated, the connection is lost.
 You can implement a workaround - refresh the browser if the app loses server connection.
 You can find an example in the following file: [_Host.cshtml](/XAFContainerExample.Blazor.Server/Pages/_Host.cshtml).

 A Pod can also finish processes gracefully upon termination.
-You can set the [terminationGracePeriodSeconds](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#lifecycle) option (30 seconds by default) to specify a delay, in seconds, after the container receives the termination signal and before it forcibly halts the process.
+You can set the [terminationGracePeriodSeconds](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#lifecycle) option to specify a delay after the container receives the termination signal and before it forcibly halts the process.
+The default delay is 30 seconds.
 You may also consider [Container Lifecycle Hooks](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/) (such as `preStop`) to manage application instance state before pod termination.

-### 4. How do I get Ingress working on K3s Kubernetes distribution (The application web page cannot be reached outside the cluster)?
+### 4. How do I get Ingress working on a K3s Kubernetes distribution?
+(The application web page cannot be reached outside the cluster)

 Check the `ingress-nginx-controller` service: